Falydoor/EveSmartTrader/README.md

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

+## Prerequisites

+### Database

+PostgreSQL must be installed and a database "EveSmartTrader" must be created.

+### Configuration

+Rename all the .yml files in src/main/resources/config/ by removing "-sample"

+##### application.yml

+Generate a key and replace "myKey" with it in jhipster.security.rememberMe.key

+##### application-dev.yml

+Configure your datasource credentials in spring.datasource

+##### application-prod.yml

+Configure your datasource credentials in spring.datasource

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: